top of page

 Late Luteal Phase - Fall / Metal Element

-PMS often arises when this contracting phase is ignored or overridden.
+The veil is thinnest here, revealing what is out of alignment in your life.
+Take inventory and notice what you are reacting to, what is coming to the surface again and again each month.
+PMS often arises when your needs are ignored or overridden.
 Recognizing this internal seasonal shift helps explain why energy and emotions change—and why honoring it supports smoother cycles and fewer symptoms.

-• Yin energy rishing, energy turns inward and downward, and the body prepares to release.
+• Yin energy rising, energy turns inward and downward, and the body prepares to release.
 Sensitivity increases, boundaries sharpen, and there’s a natural desire to simplify, rest, and let go.

 Menopausal Years - Winter / Metal Element